 A Day in San Francisco

-never knew that fog could look so beautiful on a city.
+I never knew that fog could look so beautiful on a city.
 I recently got to visit the incredibly interesting San Francisco for the fourth time and had my best visit so far.
 I spent an entire week there visiting with friends and family and tried to avoid public transportation to the extent possible and relied on my feet to get a better feeling of the hilly San Francisco.
 Luckily, my recent five weeks in Japan which was almost entirely spent on foot (there is no better and safer country to walk in than Japan) helped me to not get discouraged by the quite steep hills of the city and I promise that you will also get used to it.
 You will even start liking the hills when you realize that thanks to those hills, there are so many amazing view points in the city, almost one per neighborhood.
 I this time also had the benefit of an alternative “guide book” to San Francisco – Meanwhile in San Francisco by a San Francisco based and born illustrator Wendy Macnaughton.
 It is an illustration book taking you through different neighborhoods in San Francisco and I really wished that there was a similar book for every city that I visit.
 The book could easily guide you for your own “a day in San Francisco” experience.
 Having the book Meanwhile in San Francisco as my guide this time really helped me to better appreciate the different cultures and stories that make San Francisco the amazing city it is.
 How to not love a book when the author takes the muni (public transportation in San Francisco) whole day one day and takes note of how many times passengers said hello or thank you to the driver!
 On a side note – this is not a sponsored recommendation but comes out of pure admiration just like all the other links and shout-outs in this post (there are no sponsored posts/links on this site).
 So here is my A Day in San Francisco tips.

 Morning: Hike to Tank Hill